dasarpai/old.dasarpai.github.io/_booksummary/2024-03-07-Rest-Why-You-Get-More-Done-When-You-Work-Less-by-Alex.md

 ---
 id: 7507

-title: Book Summary: Rest : Why You Get More Done When You Work Less by Alex
+title: "Book Summary: Rest : Why You Get More Done When You Work Less by Alex"
 date: "2024-03-07T08:33:00+05:30"
 permalink: /booksummary/Rest-Why-You-Get-More-Done-When-You-Work-Less-by-Alex
 tags: [Book Summary]